 Madge Peterson, 77, fell in her garage and struck the back of her head on the concrete floor.
 She did not lose consciousness.
 Due to head and neck pain, she sought the care of her primary care physician (PCP).

-Posted in Examiner Publication on Wednesday, May 12, 2021
+Posted in Examiner eNewsletter on Wednesday, May 12, 2021

 A CT scan of her head and X-rays of the cervical spine were ordered by Peterson's PCP and read by an attending medical radiologist.
 The radiologist reported no acute abnormalities and DJD of the spine.
 Tylenol was prescribed for pain.
 The patient received no further medical care.